paulklemm/regression-heatmap-paper/Cover Letter.md

 * A. Maries, N. Mays, M. Hunt, K. F. Wong, W. Layton, R. Boudreau, C. Rosano, and G. E. Marai.
 GRACE: A Visual Comparison Framework for Integrated Spatial and Non-Spatial Geriatric Data.
 IEEE Trans. on Visualization and Computer Graphics, 19(12):2916–2925, 2013.
 * M. Sedlmair, C. Heinzl, S. Bruckner, H. Piringer, and T. Mo ̈ller.
 Visual Parameter Space Analysis: A Conceptual Framework.
 IEEE Trans. on Visualization and Computer Graphics, 20(12):2161–2170, 2014.

+As the **Related Work** section became too lengthy with these changes, we cut the description of the following papers:

+* A. Rind, T. D. Wang, W. Aigner, S. Miksch, K. Wongsuphasawat, C. Plaisant, and B. Shneiderman.
+Interactive Information Visualization to Explore and Query Electronic Health Records.
+Foundations and Trends in Human-Computer Interaction, 5(3):207–298, 2013.
+* T. Schreck and D. Keim.
+Visual Analysis of Social Media Data.
+Com- puter, 46(5):68–75, 2013.
+* B. Shneiderman, C. Plaisant, and B. W. Hesse.
+Improving Healthcare With Interactive Visualization.
+Computer, 46(5):58–66, 2013.

 User Interaction
 ----------------